The Merchant, the Tiger and the Six Judges

 The Merchant answered, "I found this tiger in a cage, and he begged for me to open the door and let him out to drink a little water, and promised not to kill me if I did so, but when I had let him out he declared he would put me to death.
 Is it fair he should do so or not?"

 The Bullock said, "When I was able to work, my master fed me well and tended me carefully, but now that I am old he has forgotten all I did for him, and left me by the roadside to die.
-Let the Tiger eat the man, for men have no pity."
+Let the Tiger eat the man, what do I care?
+For humans have no pity."

 Three out of the six had given judgment against the Merchant, but still he did not lose all hope, and determined to ask the other three.